-Contact lens manufacturers are continuously innovating in this area, with increased availability of soft toric contact lenses with novel designs in a range of replacement frequencies, from daily disposables to monthly replacement, and different materials, including silicone hydrogels.

-Therefore, CooperVision is interested in comparing the short-term clinical performance and subjective acceptance of Clariti Toric Monthly contact lenses (LENS A) with Clariti 1-Day Toric (LENS B) silicone hydrogel lenses.
+CL manufacturers are continually innovating in this area, with the increased availability of SCLs with novel designs in a range of replacement frequencies, and different materials including silicone hydrogels.
+Therefore, CooperVision is interested in comparing the short-term clinical performance and subjective acceptance of Proclear Monthly, (LENS A), hydrophilic soft contact lens, to the Avaira Vitality, (LENS B), silicone hydrogel contact lens.
 A non-dispensing fitting study is proposed to evaluate the short-term clinical performance of these lenses.